marykohl3/Pro-Israel-Blocker/README.md

 2) Select the CODE button on the right hand side
 3) Select DOWNLOAD ZIP
 4) Type "chrome://extensions/" into your search bar
+5) Make sure DEVELOPER MODE is on in the top right corner
-5) Select LOAD UNPACKED in the left hand corner
+6) Select LOAD UNPACKED in the left hand corner
-6) Select the unzipped file
+7) Select the unzipped file
-7) Confirm that it is on
+8) Confirm that it is on

 # Submissions
 To submit a company or product or report an issue please: